pdfinn/sgpt/README.md

 - Note: Command line flags take precedence over environment variables.

 ## Configuration File
 SGPT can be configured using a YAML configuration file.
 By default, SGPT looks for a file named `sgpt.yaml` in the current directory or `$HOME/.sgpt`.
+This is especially useful for storing values that are not frequently changed, like the API key

 Example configuration file: